Discord-Dashboard/Soft-UI/README.md

 ## Information

-This theme has not released yet, for updates join the [discord-dashboard discord](https://discord.gg/CHbfcSbEgd).
+This theme has not been released yet, for updates join the [discord-dashboard discord](https://discord.gg/CHbfcSbEgd).

 ## Features